 18) Aalu Tama

-Blend of Chinese and Indian food, aalu tama is a spicy and sour soup.
-A mix of potato, bamboo shoot, and black-eyed beans is served as a side dish with rice, sel roti, or Newari khaja set.
+A blend of Chinese and Indian food, aalu tama is a spicy and sour soup.
+A mix of potato, bamboo shoots, and black-eyed beans is served as a side dish with rice, sel roti, or Newari khaja set.

 If you are tasting the soup for the first time, it might not suit your taste but a few more shots and you will be additive to its peculiar sourness.

 Khuwa is made of milk.
-Stirring the milk until it turns thick and smooth is backbreaking however for such a delicious treat every hard work is worthy.
-This delicacy is served in most veg-restaurants throughout Nepal.
+Stirring the milk until it turns thick and smooth is backbreaking however for such a delicious treat every hard work is worth it.
+This delicacy is served in most veg restaurants throughout Nepal.

 Influenced by Tibetan and Chinese cuisines, Thukpa is widely served in the Himalayan region of Nepal.
 A bowl of hot soup will keep the cold at bay.